top of page

 Yes.

-All ASDAN Short Courses and the Life Skills Challenge Programme lead to an official OFQUAL-recognised ASDAN certificate after successful moderation.
+All ASDAN Short Courses and the Life Skills Challenge Programme lead to an ASDAN certificate after successful moderation.

 Yes.